Comment: Comment-1-

 Access Point (AP)

-A TOE that conforms to a Protection Profile Configuration (PP-Configuration) containing this PP-Module must be a ‘Distributed TOE’ as defined in the NDcPP.
-The expectation for this PP-Module is that a WLAN AS must include a controller and one or more access points (APs).
+A TOE that conforms to a Protection Profile Configuration (PP-Configuration) containing this PP-Module can either be a standalone or distributed TOE as defined in the NDcPP.
+For distributed TOEs, the expectation for this PP-Module is that a WLAN AS is composed of a single controller and one or more access points (APs).

 1.3 Compliant Targets of Evaluation